Esakia Duals of Regular Heyting Algebras: Conclusion

 Firstly, in \cite{quadrellaro2021intermediate} we have considered the algebraic semantics of a wide range of intermediate versions of inquisitive and dependence logics.
 As this semantics relies on Heyting algebras with a core of join-irreducible elements, it is then natural to ask to what extent one could extend the duality results of this article to this context.

 Secondly, is it possible to extend our characterisation of finite regular posets from \cref{quotient.characterisation} to account also for infinite Esakia spaces?
-As we have briefly remarked, the case of Esakia spaces which are dual to finitely generated Heyting algebras does not pose serious problems, but in general this seems a non-trivial matter, as the notion of regularity is purely order-theoretic and independent from the Esakia topology.
-Interestingly, this also relates to the problem of the Esakia representability of (compact) posets studied in \cite{BEZHANISHVILI2021107959}.
+As we have briefly remarked, the cases of image-finite Esakia spaces, or of Esakia spaces dual to finitely generated Heyting algebras do not pose serious problems, but in general this seems a non-trivial problem.

-Finally, the class of regular compact posets has a quite combinatorial nature and makes for an interesting class of structures.
-Is it possible to provide a model-theoretic classification of these structures?
-Can we describe, for instance, all finite ($n$-)regular posets up to some notion of dimension, e.g. their depth or their number of maximal elements?
+Finally, the class of finite regular posets has a quite combinatorial nature and makes for an interesting class of structures.
+Is it possible to provide a classification of these structures up to some suitable notion of dimension, e.g. their depth or their number of maximal elements?
 We leave these and other problems to future research.